life-points/website/content/posts/2018-03-25-what-s-in-my-husband-s-trader-joe-s-shopping-cart.md

 ![](/images/img_0376 (1).jpg)

 * **Fair Trade Organic cacao Belgian Dark Chocolate Bar and Unsweetened and Unsulfured Mango**- I try to have these in moderation, but they are a healthy treat to have, when I am craving something sweet.
-I like this chocolate bar because it doesn’t contain any soy lecithin, which I avoid because there is some debate about whether soy effects the thyroid.
+I like this chocolate bar because it doesn’t contain any soy lecithin, which I avoid, because there is some debate about whether soy effects the thyroid.
 The mango is also just pure mango with no added sweetener.
 I also love their dried prunes, raisins, and dried apricots.
 Please excuse the half eaten package in the photo above.
-It is just _that _good!
+It is just _that_ good!

 ![](/images/img_0364 (1).jpg)